AshmaG/3013-Algorithms-Henry/assignments/program_3/README.md

 Description:

-This program compares the amount of time that an AVL tree and Binary Search tree takes to find certain words in oder to see how efficient they are.
+This program compares the amount of time that an AVL tree and Binary Search tree takes to find certain words in order to see how efficient they are.
 This program also uses the given word text files to concatenate and create crazy words.

 Files: